mapzen/opzworks/README.md

 Command line interface for managing AWS OpsWorks chef cookbooks and stack json, as well as other OpsWorks centric tasks such as generating ssh configs for OpsWorks instances.

+## Wiki

+See the [wiki](https://github.com/mapzen/opzworks/wiki) for more detailed information on getting started, walkthroughs, etc.

 ## Build Status

 [![Circle CI](https://circleci.com/gh/mapzen/opzworks.svg?style=svg)](https://circleci.com/gh/mapzen/opzworks)